 Research and development of cancer treatment has increased the survival rate of persons diagnosed with cancer.
 Today an early-stage diagnosis of lung cancer or skin cancer may not be fatal.
 A good quality of life can be assured with active treatment, often making cancer a chronic illness instead of a terminal one.
 Despite these changes, the years following a diagnosis can be accompanied by a great deal of emotional distress.
 A cancer patient may receive undivided attention to their physical health but their emotional needs often go unmet.
 This can have a direct negative impact on their ability to follow the treatment plan, their chances of survival and the quality of their life and future.

-Research indicates that cancer patients go through an adjustment period of four to six weeks post diagnosis.
-It's in this window that the intervention of a psychologist or a psycho-oncologist is crucial.
-Family members and caregivers can undergo emotional distress as well.
-This is manifested in fear of loss, the frustration of seeing a loved one suffer or guilt that they are not doing enough.
+Research indicates that cancer patients go through an adjustment period of four to six weeks post-diagnosis.
+Ideally in this window, it is crucial for a psychologist or a psycho-oncologist to intervene.
+This is not just for the patient; family members and caregivers can undergo emotional distress too.
+They may fear the loss of their loved one; have trouble seeing them suffer; or struggle with the guilt that they are not doing enough for them.

 This intervention is generally delayed because all attention during the four to six weeks’ window is channeled towards understanding the cancer treatment and focusing on the physical health of the patient.
 But with timely intervention, the emotional distress arising from the diagnosis can be addressed.
 It can also make it easier for the patient and their family/caregivers to adapt during the adjustment period, letting the patient focus on both physical and emotional recovery.

 In case the patient and their caregivers are not given mental health support, it is critical to be observant of any signs of psychological distress, such as: